-'''

 name=[value]

-'''

 If value is not given, the variable is assigned the null string.
 All values undergo tilde expansion, parameter and variable expansion, command substitution, arithmetic expansion, and quote removal (detailed below).
-If the variable has its integer attribute set, then value is evaluated as an arithmetic expression even if the \$((...)) expansion is not used (see Section 3.5.5 [Arithmetic Expansion], page 22).
-Word splitting is not performed, with the exception of "\$@" as explained below.
+If the variable has its integer attribute set, then value is evaluated as an arithmetic expression even if the \$((...)) expansion is not used (see Section 3.5.5 [Arithmetic Expansion], page 23).
+Word splitting is not performed, with the exception of "\$0" as explained below.
 Filename expansion is not performed.
 Assignment statements may also appear as arguments to the alias, declare, typeset, export, readonly, and local builtin commands.

-In the context where an assignment statement is assigning a value to a shell variable or array index (see Section 6.7 [Arrays], page 76), the '+=' operator can be used to append to or add to the variable's previous value.
+In the context where an assignment statement is assigning a value to a shell variable or array index (see Section 6.7 [Arrays], page 80), the '+=' operator can be used to append to or add to the variable's previous value.
 When '+=' is applied to a variable for which the integer attribute has been set, value is evaluated as an arithmetic expression and added to the variable's current value, which is also evaluated.
-When '+=' is applied to an array variable using compound assignment (see Section 6.7 [Arrays], page 76), the variable's value is not unset (as it is when using '='), and new values are appended to the array beginning at one greater than the array's maximum index.
+When '+=' is applied to an array variable using compound assignment (see Section 6.7 [Arrays], page 80), the variable's value is not unset (as it is when using '='), and new values are appended to the array beginning at one greater than the array's maximum index (for indexed arrays), or added as additional key-value pairs in an associative array.
 When applied to a string-valued variable, value is expanded and appended to the variable's value.